mathiscode/password-leak/README.md

 ## How is this safe?

 Your passwords are **NEVER** transmitted to any other system.
-This addon makes use of the [Have I Been Pwned API](https://haveibeenpwned.com/API/), which implements a [k-Anonymity Model](https://en.wikipedia.org/wiki/K-anonymity) so your password can be checked without ever having to give your password to any other party.
+This library makes use of the [Have I Been Pwned API](https://haveibeenpwned.com/API/), which implements a [k-Anonymity Model](https://en.wikipedia.org/wiki/K-anonymity) so your password can be checked without ever having to give your password to any other party.

 ## Installation